IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 With long-running downloads of large files, the [Activity](https://app.globus.org/activity) tab on the central Globus Web App site can be used to monitor the progress of the transfers.

+Once the download is complete, the file(s) will be in your home directory when using the MacOS version of Globus Connect or in your Documents folder on Windows.
+These locations can be further modified (for example, you can choose a larger external drive for the downloaded data).
+For more on this, see the [detailed download guide](download.md).